moderndatacompany/dataos.info/docs/resources/depot/delta_table_format.md

 ## What does the Delta table format actually do?

 At its core, Delta table format adds a transactional metadata layer to cloud object storage, enabling ACID-compliant operations for Parquet files.
-In DataOS, when you configure a Depot with `format: delta`, you're enabling:

-- Structured data ingestion and updates using Delta-compatible write pipelines (e.g., Flare jobs).
+In DataOS, when you configure a Depot with `format: delta`, you're enabling data ingestion using Delta-compatible read and write [Flare jobs](/resources/stacks/flare/).

-- Reliable reads from versioned data, with support for schema enforcement and rollback.

 <aside, class="callout">
-Delta table format is supported only for read and write Flare jobs.
+🗣️ Delta table format is supported only for read and write Flare jobs.
 You cannot query Delta tables in Workbench or via SQL-based interactive interfaces.
 For query support across multiple engines (Spark, Trino), use format: iceberg.
 </aside>                     |